 How to get an insurance quote

 Getting an insurance quote has never been easier or faster.
-See for yourself how easy it is to get renters insurance quotes at Lemonade.
+See for yourself how easy it is to get a contents insurance quote at Lemonade.

 Looking back just a few years ago, to get a quote you’d have to call an insurance agent and give all of your details over the phone, or even fill out a long questionnaire in person (yikes!).
 Insurers would pass on your info to others that’d crunch the numbers and eventually get back to you with a quote.